stacks-network/docs/_develop/mining_enroll.md

 To apply, do the following:

-1. Integrate Blockstack Auth into your app
+1. Integrate Blockstack Auth into your app.

-2. Add your app to <a href="https://app.co/submit target="\_blank">App.co</a>.
+2. Add your app to <a href="https://app.co/submit" target="\_blank">App.co</a>.

    Make sure you choose Blockstack from the Authentication list on the form.

-3. Email Blockstack with the domain you used to register for your app.
+3. Email <app.mining@blockstack.com> with the domain you used to register for your app.

    Blockstack will respond via email with a set of verification materials.